Unclaimed Monies Act 2008 (referral)

-If the you do not appear before the Tribunal, the Tribunal is bound to confirm the assessment.
-If good cause is shown for not appearing and application is made within the prescribed time, the Tribunal may reopen and review the matter.
+If the you don't appear before VCAT, we're bound to confirm the assessment, reassessment or decision.
+If good cause is shown for not appearing and you apply within the prescribed time, we may reopen and review the matter.

 Am I bound by the grounds of objection?

 Your case will be limited to the grounds of the objection, and the Registrar's case will be limited to the grounds on which the objection was disallowed, unless VCAT orders otherwise.

 Who has the onus of proof on review?